runtastic/request_handler/README.md

 A `type` param can be passed in the `body` block, or the `resource` block in [multipart requests](#multipart-requests) (like `question` in the example below).
+You can pass either a symbol or a string.
 At the moment there are only "jsonapi" and "json" available for `type`.
 This defines if the JsonApiDocumentParser or JsonParser is used.
 If nothing is defined, JsonApiDocumentParser will be used by default.